Stop FGM :

 Over the years, with my background in health, education, diversity/ equality and the welfare of young people, I have become increasingly involved in urgent efforts to make FGM history.

-My more recent reports and blogs on this campaign are located on this website:
+My more recent reports and blogs, which cover many aspects of FGM, particularly in relation to the UK, are located on this website:

 * here *.